wtegge2/cluster_in_notebook_instructions/README.md

 Follow the directions in the section titled "Get the Ray library into your private environment" to create your own private environment that contains Ray.

-You will need all the files from the repositories mentioned below in steps 1 and 2.
+You will need all the files from the repository mentioned below in step 1.

 ## Instructions